knewplay/book-programming-essential/computer-fundamentals/chapter3.md

 Before delving into the pseudocode, let's familiarize ourselves with some basic comparison operators used in decision-making:

 - \> : Greater than.
-E.g., 5 > 3 is true because 5 is greater than 3.
+  - 5 > 3 is true because 5 is greater than 3.
+  - 2 > 8 is false because 2 is not greater than 8.
 - < : Less than.
-E.g., 2 < 4 is true because 2 is less than 4.
+  - 2 < 4 is true because 2 is less than 4.
+  - 6 < 3 is false because 6 is not less than 3.
 - == : Equal to.
-For instance, 7 == 7 is true because both sides of the operator have the same value.
+  - 7 == 7 is true because both sides of the operator have the same value.
+  - 5 == 8 is false because 5 is not equal to 8.

 > Note: We use "==" to check for equality in most programming languages instead of "=".
 The reason for this will become clearer later when you dive into actual coding.
 For now, remember to use "==" when making comparisons.